What we’re doing to address the climate emergency

 They took part in a series of workshops through November and December 2019.
 During these sessions, they discussed exciting and innovative ideas for tackling the climate crisis at a local level.

 While residents were not able to volunteer to be a member of the Assembly, we wanted to hear from everybody.
 We encouraged residents and local businesses to share their own ideas for reducing Brent’s carbon emissions.
 These contributions were presented to the Assembly to reflect on and consider.

-At the end of the process, the Assembly will make recommendations to the council which will be considered by Cabinet in the new year (2020).
+At the end of the process, the Assembly delivered a number of recommendations to the council.
+These recommendations are to be considered by Cabinet.

 Reviewing carbon emissions in Brent

 We are conducting a climate review across the entire council to take stock of where our carbon emissions are coming from, what we are already doing to reduce these emissions, and what more needs to be done.